leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_racks.md

 ## Introduction

-The Controls group will count on 24 racks to install its components, including [[CON:Sirius_control_system_servers|servers]], [[CON:Sirius_control_system_network|switches]] and control hosts.
-The [https://www.rittal.com/de_de/ts-it/public/index.php/en TS IT] developed by the German company [https://www.rittal.com/com-en/content/en/start/ Rittal] was chosen as the model and two different depths were acquired, according to the individual needs of each room.
+The Controls group will count on 24 racks to install its components, including [servers](/Machine/Groups/CON/sirius_cs_servers), [switches](/Machine/Groups/CON/sirius_cs_network) and control hosts.
+The [TS IT](https://www.rittal.com/de_de/ts-it/public/index.php/en) developed by the German company [Rittal](https://www.rittal.com/com-en/content/en/start/) was chosen as the model and two different depths were acquired, according to the individual needs of each room.

 <br>